johnston9/la-donut/README.md

 4. Select device click other and type in a name.
 5. You'll get a 16 character password'
 7. Put that in Heroku config vars - EMAIL_HOST_PASS.
-8. Add your gmail account to EMAIL_HOST_USER.
+8. Add your Gmail account to EMAIL_HOST_USER.

 [Back to Table of Content](#table-of-content)